OSUrobotics/PickApp/README.md

 ### module: machine_learning.py
-The following example runs a Random Forest Classifier (RFC), with 10 experiments to account for the classifier's stochasticity, with a depth of 5 branches, and utilizes 5 features.
+The following example runs a Random Forest Classifier (RFC), with 10 *experiments* to account for the classifier's stochasticity, with a *depth* of 5 branches, and utilizes 5 *features*.
 ```
 $ python machine_learning.py --experiments 10 --depth 5 --feature 5 --classifier rfc
 ```